 For the transformer mechanism to be fully operational in the corona, the coronal electrical conductivity must not be too large.
-Useful experimental bounds on an upper limit to this conductivity may be obtained through its effect on measurements of gravitational bending of light near the sun as it traverses the solar corona.
-Successful measurements of the gravitational bending of electromagnetic waves with frequencies in the visible and all the way down to the high end of the radio spectrum are legion.
-These experiments provide a direct proof that any coronal conductivity disturbance on the expected gravitational bending of electromagnetic waves for frequencies down to 12.5 GigaHertz must be negligible.
-Error estimates from even lower frequency radio wave probes used for gravitational bending[38] [39] put the coronal conductivity in the megahertz range.
-For comparison, we note that the typical conductivity of a good metal would be more than ten orders of magnitude higher [40].
-The corona is close to being an insulator and eons away from being a metal and their is no impedimenta toward sustaining electrical fields within it[41, 42, 43].
+Useful experimental bounds on an upper limit to this conductivity can be obtained through its effect on measurements of gravitational bending of light near the Sun as it traverses the solar corona.
+Successful measurements of the gravitational bending of electromagnetic waves with frequencies in the visible and all the way down to the high end of the radiospectrum are legion.
+These experiments provide a direct proof that any coronal conductivity disturbance on the expected gravitational bending of electromagnetic waves for frequencies down to 12.5 GHz must be negligible.
+Error estimates from even lower frequency radiowave probes used for gravitational bending [40,41] put the coronal conductivity in the megahertz range.
+For comparison, we note that the typical conductivity of a good metal would be more than ten orders of magnitude higher [45].
+The corona is close to being an insulator and eons away from being a metal and their is no impediment toward sustaining electrical fields within it [42-44].
 Thus, our proposed transformer mechanism and its subsequent predictions for the corona remain intact.

-The spectacular solar flare, which occurred on July 14, 2000 and the measurement of the excess muon flux associated with this flare by the CERN L3+C group[23] offered a unique opportunity to infer that protons of energies in excess of 40 GeV were produced in the solar corona.
-Likewise, the BAKSAN underground muon measurements[44] provided evidence for protons of energies in excess of 500 GeV in the solar flare of September 29, 1989.
-The very existence of primary protons in this high energy range provides strong evidence for the numbers provided in Eq.(21).
+The spectacular solar flare, which occurred on 14 July 2000 and the measurement of the excess muon flux associated with this flare by the CERN L3+C group [23] offered a unique opportunity to infer that protons of energies greater than 40 GeV were produced in the solar corona.
+Likewise, the BAKSAN underground muon measurements [47] provided evidence for protons of energies greater than 500 GeV in the solar flare of 29 September 1989.
+The very existence of primary protons in this high-energy range provides strong evidence for the numbers provided in eq.
+(21).
 Hence, for large solar flares in the corona, electrons and protons must have been accelerated well beyond anything contemplated by the standard solar model.
-This in turn provides the most compelling evidence for the presence of large scale electric fields and the transformer or betatron mechanism since we do not know of any other process that could accelerate charged particles to beyond even a few GeV let alone hundreds of GeVs.
+This in turn provides the most compelling evidence for the presence of large-scale electric fields and the transformer or betatron mechanism because we do not know of any other process that could accelerate charged particles to beyond even a few GeV, let alone hundreds of GeVs.